 The second example deals with radii of isotriplet nuclei as sandbox for isospin symmetry breaking studies.
 Assuming that symmetry breaking is negligible as compared with the relevant uncertainties.
-In this case, we can combine the fit result with the relation from~\cite{2022-Seng} to obtain a simple equation for determining unknown radii of $T=1,T_z=0$ nuclei from the mostly well known radii of those with $T=1,T_z=1$.
+In this case, I can combine the fit result with the relation from~\cite{2022-Seng} to obtain a simple equation for determining unknown radii of $T=1,T_z=0$ nuclei from the mostly well known radii of those with $T=1,T_z=1$.
 This completes a model-independent, high-precision extraction of the charge radii of all nuclei involved in the testing of the unitarity of the CKM matrix.
 Relaxing the assumption of zero isospin symmetry breaking effects enables to test it.
 Without the mirror fit, this could only be done with the $A=38$ triplet.
 Here, four more cases are considered.
-We find a general agreement except for with the $A=26$ case.
+I find a general agreement except for with the $A=26$ case.
 This calls for refined isotope shift measurements in the Aluminum chain, more atomic factor calculations of the relevant transitions, and a direct measurement of the radioactive $^{26}$Al radius with muonic atoms and microgram targets.
 Extending recent measurements from neutron- to proton-rich Si would be beneficial as well.

-Finally, we extract the weak radii of all nuclei involved in the testing of the unitarity of the CKM matrix.
-Half of these weak radii were previously unknown, and rest are improved by an order of magnitude.
+Finally, I extract the weak radii of all nuclei involved in the test of the unitarity of the CKM matrix.
+Half of these weak radii were previously unknown, and the rest have improved by an order of magnitude.